STUDENTS’ COUNCIL AND CLUBS

 - To foster life-long friendships.

-- To create opportunities for social networking activities to strengthen bonds amongst the MBA cohort.
+- To create opportunities for cultural, social and community networking activities to strengthen bonds amongst the MBA cohort.

 SUBSCRIBE TO OUR MAILING LIST MAILING LIST

 In many ways the NUS MBA was a journey of self-discovery and one after which I have come out stronger and ready to restart my career in earnest.

 Indonesia, Class of 2017